GiulsLu/GiulsLu.github.io/index.md

 ## Research Interests

-My research is focused on the interplay of optimal transport and machine learning.
+My main research interest focuses on the interplay of optimal transport and machine learning.
+I enjoy optimal transport theory and I find its applications in applied sciences very interesting.
+On a minor side, I also work a bit on structured prediction and surrogate frameworks.

 ## Education